BestTimesToVisit.com Logo

 nature

 Rent a rowboat just as dawn breaks and glide across the glassy surface of Phewa Lake.
-Watch the Annapurna range ignite with fiery hues of orange and pink, a truly spiritual awakening as the mist gently lifts.
-Aim for a weekday morning to enjoy the tranquility with fewer local boats.
+Watch the Annapurna range ignite with fiery hues of orange and pink, reflected perfectly in the tranquil water.
+Aim for a clear morning for the most dramatic mountain vistas.

 Best time: Oct-Nov, Feb-Apr